cdapio/cdap/cdap-docs/developers-manual/source/testing/debugging.rst

 #.
 In your project, click ``Debug`` to start the debugger.

 #.
-Set a breakpoint in any code block, for example, a Flowlet method:
+Set a breakpoint in any code block, for example, a flowlet method:

    .. image:: ../_images/debugging/eclipse_3.png

 #.
-Start the Flow in the CDAP UI.
+Start the flow in the CDAP UI.
 #.
-Send an event to the Stream.
+Send an event to the stream.
 #.
 The control stops at the breakpoint and you can proceed with debugging.